 Board Procedures

+All Board voting activities will be conducted according to Robert’s Rules of Order and Parliamentary Procedure.

 The ASG Office of Financial Affairs will meet every week during the year, except for Summer Break, Thanksgiving Break, Winter Break, Spring Break, and Finals weeks.
 The Treasurer is responsible for setting the meeting time and notifying the general ASG body via the ASG website.

-All Board meetings will be conducted according to Robert’s Rules of Order and Parliamentary Procedure.
+Budgets are added to the Office of Financial Affairs Agenda every Wednesday at 5 pm and read the next day, Thursday at 5 pm.
+Budgets submitted any time after Wednesday at 5 pm will be read on the following Thursday.

 Any funded event is subject to audit by Office of Financial Affairs Board members.
 In the event that the auditor discovers a violation, the RSO is subject to penalties at the discretion of the ASG Financial Affairs Board.

 Budget requests will go through two readings: